Photo by Red Bull

 The Cars: How much horsepower does a formula one car have?Before all the technology, cars counted on speed and driver skill to outlast the opponent, and accidents were the order of the day for most drivers.
 Today, the science of formula one cars uses every possible advantage, from wind to change in weather, to perfect cars and creating even better ones.
 Formula One cars are officially the fastest road-racing cars in the world, running on engines with a horsepower of atleast 950HP, and up to 18,000 rpm.
 Over the years, the FIA has changed the engines to improve safety while taking speed up a notch, from V8s to V10s.
 Since 2014, Formula One cars use a 1.6-litre turbocharged V6 engine.
 Subtle tweaks around the cars and their parts give minute advantages that make all the difference in races since all cars have to conform to the same rules, so while the cars are beasts in their own right, it all comes down to who is behind the wheel.

-If you ever wonder if Formula One is a sport, then be rest assured it is all sport and even more.
+If you ever wonder if Formula One is a sport or is racing a sport, then be rest assured it is all sport and even more.